-Launched over thirteen years ago in 2009, Bitcoin is a decentralized virtual currency powered by blockchain technology.
+Launched in 2009, Bitcoin is a decentralized digital currency powered by blockchain technology.
 Satoshi Nakamoto created the coin to overcome the shortcomings of government-issued currencies without requiring a controlling authority.

 Bitcoin (BTC) was created out of the need for a cryptography-based e-payment system rather than the conventional trust-based system.
 The cryptocurrency acts as a store of value and a payment method for any transaction process in the crypto space.
 It is often dubbed “digital gold.”

-Bitcoin’s cryptography is based on an algorithm (SHA-256) designed by the United States National Security Agency.
+Bitcoin’s current cryptography is based on an impenetrable algorithm (SHA-256) designed by the United States National Security Agency (NSA) in 2016, after the collapse of the SHA-1 algorithm.
 This algorithm makes it impossible to crack the Bitcoin network.